 Scientific machine learning

 I have been increasingly interested in ML/AI, particularly in integrating mathematical and physical structures into neural networks.
+Therefore, I mainly focus on structure-preserving ML.
 Scientific machine learning (SciML) offers a promising approach to tackling problems where traditional numerical algorithms fall short.
 For instance, when designed properly, SciML can provide an alternative method for studying dynamical systems.

 Fast neural Poincaré maps for toroidal magnetic fields